gopasspw/gopass/README.md

 ## API Stability

 `gopass` is provided as an CLI program, not as a library.
-While we try to make the packages useable as libraries we make no guarantees whatsoever with respect to the API stability.
+While we try to make the packages usable as libraries we make no guarantees whatsoever with respect to the API stability.
 The `gopass` version only reflects changes in the CLI commands.

 If you use `gopass` as a library be sure to vendor it and expect breaking changes.